Explicit cursors are mainly used to process query statements, especially when the query result contains multiple records.

 FETCH cursor_name INTO {variable_list | record_variable };

-/* Use the cursor to fetch data in batches. */
+/* You can use a cursor to fetch data in batches. */

 FETCH { cursor | cursor_variable | :host_cursor_variable }